What Can Schools and Childcare Centers do to Reduce Children’s Exposure to the Harmful Health Effects of Wildfires?

 06/04/2025

-School or childcare center administrators can work with local health and air quality officials to understand how to best implement school activity guidelines and other responses to a smoke event.
-Monitoring indoor air quality is an important way to tailor interventions and keep kids safe.
-When there is smoke outside, the best place to be is an indoor space with good air quality.
-If outdoors for brief periods, consider having kids wear NIOSH-certified N95 masks, especially if kids are coughing or have underlying health concerns.
-Schools should consider creating large clean air rooms, such as cafeterias, gyms, or auditoriums – which can also serve as clean air shelters for community members outside of school hours.
-Ideally, ALL classrooms should be clean air rooms to keep kids safe.
+School or childcare administrators can work with local health and air quality officials to understand how best to implement guidelines for school activities and other responses to a smoke event.
+Monitoring indoor air quality is an important way to tailor interventions to the specific situation and keep children safe.
+When there is smoke outdoors, the best place to be is indoors in a space with good air quality.
+If remaining outdoors for brief periods, consider having children wear NIOSH-certified N95 masks, especially if they are coughing or have an underlying health condition.
+Schools should consider establishing large clean-air rooms—such as cafeterias, gymnasiums, or auditoriums—that can also serve as clean-air shelters for community members outside of school hours.
+Ideally, ALL classrooms should be clean-air rooms where children are safe.